-For both configurations, additional configuration options are available: Usage of RSA or ECC alternatively, activation / deactivation of the APDU "CORRESPON-DANCE PROOF", two different personalisation concepts (key generation allowed in life-cycle phase 5 or 6 alternatively).
+For both configurations, additional configuration options are available: Usage of RSA or ECC alternatively, activation / deactivation of the APDUs "CORRESPON-DANCE PROOF" and "VERIFY SIGNATURE", two different personalisation concepts (key generation allowed in life-cycle phase 5 or 6 alternatively).

-- Based on the security targets and the outcome of the evaluation, the TOE has the following security functionality: - SF1 Life Cycle Support SF2 Identification and Authentication of User SF3 Access Control SF4 SCD / SVD Pair Generation SF5 SVD Export and Correspondence Proof SF6 Signature Creation SF7 Secure Messaging SF8 Self Test SF9 Physical Protection SF10 Object Reuse - As to the strength of the TOE security functions, the evaluation provided the following result (cf. the security targets for details):
+29 Based on the security targets and the outcome of the evaluation, the TOE has the following security functionality:

+SF1 Life Cycle Support SF2 Identification and Authentication of User SF3 Access Control SF4 SCD / SVD Pair Generation SF5 SVD Export and Correspondence Proof SF6 Signature Creation SF7 Secure Messaging SF8 Self Test SF9 Physical Protection SF10 Object Reuse

+30 As to the strength of the TOE security functions, the evaluation provided the following result (cf. the security targets for details):

-The TOE security functions SF2, SF3, SF4, SF6, SF7, SF8, SF9 have a minimum strength of SOF-high.
+All TOE security functions except for SF104 have a minimum strength of SOF-high.

-The evaluation provided the following results:
+31 The evaluation provided the following results:

-The security targets provided meet the requirements of the corresponding class ASE (Security Target Evaluation) of the Common Criteria.
+The security targets provided for both configurations meet the requirements of the corresponding class ASE (Security Target Evaluation) of the Common Criteria.